Is Brie Safe During Pregnancy? (Updated 2026 Guide)

 - • Unpasteurized or raw milk brie (check label carefully)

-- • Farmers market or artisan cheese without confirmed pasteurization
+- • Farmers market or artisan brie without clear pasteurization labeling

-- • Brie from cheese platters at restaurants where origin is unknown
+- • Brie from deli counters or cheese boards where origin is unknown

-- • Any soft cheese that has been sitting at room temperature for extended periods
+- • Any brie that has been sitting at room temperature for extended periods

 Most Common Ingredients in Brie Products